Leopard Gecko Tank Setup

 However, the bottom of your tank is glass so make sure you don’t drop the tile in there or you could crack the glass or break your tile.
 I would recommend putting reptile carpet under it or some newspapers or paper towels.

 I wouldn’t use a piece of regular carpet though.
-This reptile carpet is thinner and a lot easier to use than regular carpet.
-I made the mistake of using regular carpet a couple of years ago.
+This reptile carpet stuff is much thinner and a lot easier to use than regular carpet.
+I made the mistake of trying to use regular carpet a couple of years ago.

 Hides are very important for your leopard gecko.
 This is where they are going to spend their day.
 Leopard geckos are burrowers by nature and are usually hiding 90-95% of the time.
 This makes them feel safe and secure.

 This hide is placed on the warm side of the tank.
-The point of this hide is to help the gecko digest their food.
+The point of a warm hide is to help the gecko digest their food.

-Obviously, the cool hide does the opposite of the warm hide.
-When your leopard gecko gets to warm they will go into the cool hide.
+Obviously, the cool (or cold) hide does the opposite of the warm hide.
+When your leopard gecko gets too warm they will go into the cool hide.

-Plants are great for your leopard gecko.
+Plants are great for your geckos.
 You can either get real plants or artificial plants.
 As mentioned in my leopard gecko feeding guide you have learned that they do not eat vegetables, so unlike bearded dragons or other lizards, you don’t have to worry about them eating any plants you decide to drop in their tank.
 I should note that live plants are going to look a lot better than artificial plants, but live plants will raise the humidity in the tank.

 Leopard geckos love to climb rocks, logs, and limbs whenever they do come out at night.
 It’s a great idea to get them some rocks or limbs to explore at night.
-I have a long vertical cave that my leopard geckos love to climb and sit on top of at night.
-Just be sure than anything you bring from outside has no parasites on it.
-You can heat them up at a low temperature to kill anything that might be on them before placing them into the cave.
+I have a long vertical cave that my geckos love to climb and sit on top of at night.
+Just be sure that anything you bring from outside has no parasites on it.
+You can heat them up at a low temperature to kill anything that might be on them before placing them into the tank.

-Honestly, there are lots and lots of backgrounds you can choose from.
-I really don’t like going to Petsmart or Petco because there only have a limited amount of backgrounds to choose from.
-Instead I like to go on eBay and you can get a custom one.
+Honestly, there are lots and lots of backgrounds you can choose from, and they are pretty cheap.
+I don’t like going to Petsmart or Petco for these because they only have a limited range of backgrounds to choose from.
+Instead I like to go on eBay where you can get a custom one.

 However, if you want you can buy a water bowl.
-Just make sure it’s a shallow one so they don’t get trapped in it and drown.
-However, I do recommend foot bowls for mealworms and superworms.
-This keeps them from crawling away.
+Just make sure it’s a shallow one so they can’t get trapped in it and drown.
+However, I do recommend food bowls for mealworms and superworms as this keeps them from crawling away.